RiderFlow is a plugin for Unity that brings some of JetBrains’ powerful IDE features directly to the Unity Editor. Here they are at a glance:

 If the wizard does not open automatically, you can choosefrom the menu.

-Just click Install to complete the setup.
-No action or configuration is required on your part.
+Just click Download and Install to complete the setup.

 After installation, RiderFlow installer archive Backend.zip is left in the Assets directory.
 This is done on purpose, because the Library directory where RiderFlow binaries reside, can be cleaned up automatically if something goes wrong in Unity Editor.
 If this happens, the installation wizard will automatically launch on the next Unity Editor start to re-install RiderFlow.